 There is currently a critical shortage of Certified Substance Abuse Counselors in the Pacific Islands, with career opportunities in private and public treatment and prevention agencies, private practice, schools, and the judicial system.

-The Hawai’i State Department of Health requires 270-hours of approved classroom training to become certified.
+The Hawai’i State Department of Health Alcohol and Drug Abuse Division requires 300-hours of approved substance use disorder (SUD) specific education to qualify to become certified.

-1. Visit the Alcohol and Drug Abuse Division (ADAD) of the Hawaii Dept. of Health website.
+1. Visit the Alcohol and Drug Abuse Division (ADAD) of the Hawai’i Dept. of Health website.

 Click here for the ADAD website.